Cheadle Hulme railway station: Alterations

-As part of the privatisation of British Rail, all stations in the United Kingdom were sold to Railtrack, and each would be managed by a franchised train operating company.
+As part of the privatisation of British Rail, all stations in Great Britain were sold to Railtrack, and each would be managed by a franchised train operating company.
 In Cheadle Hulme's case, this was First North Western.
 In 1996, Railtrack launched a £1 billion programme to restore and renovate every station it operated.
 Cheadle Hulme had £1.2 million spent on repairs to its platforms, buildings and waiting shelters, and new lighting installed throughout the station.
-Stephen Day, the Member of Parliament (MP) for Cheadle Hulme, opened the updated station in March 1998.
+Stephen Day, the MP for Cheadle Hulme, opened the updated station in March 1998.

 The junction itself was revamped in 2000 and the signal box was removed, having been superseded by a central signalling point at Stockport station.

-In 2002, Railtrack entered administration and ownership of the station transferred to the newly formed government-owned company Network Rail, but it was still managed by First North Western.
+In 2002, Railtrack entered administration and ownership of the station transferred to the newly-formed government-owned company Network Rail, but it was still managed by First North Western.
 In 2004, management of the station transferred to Northern Rail, and in 2011, major work was carried out after years of campaigns, with the construction of pedestrian bridges connecting all four platforms, and lifts enabling disabled access to the platforms.
 PA equipment was also installed, but not brought into use until later.

 In April 2016, management of the station transferred to Arriva Rail North (ARN).
-At the end of February 2020, ARN's franchise was transferred to an operator of last resort known as Northern Trains due to ARN's poor performance.
+At the end of February 2020, ARN's franchise was transferred to an operator of last resort known as Northern Trains, due to ARN's poor performance.
 Under ARN and Northern Trains, several improvements were made to the station, including refurbishment of the waiting rooms; replacement of the station lighting, customer information screens and ticket machines; and installation of an Amazon Locker.
 In addition, the PA equipment installed in 2011 was finally brought into use to provide automated announcements across the station.

-Modern-day station layout
+Layout

-The station is immediately south of a V-shaped junction station on the West Coast Main Line, where the lines to Crewe and Stoke-on-Trent split.
-It is above street level.
-There are four platforms:
+The station lies immediately south of a V-shaped junction station on a spur of the West Coast Main Line, where the lines to Crewe and Stoke-on-Trent split.
+The four platforms are all above street level: